pariyatti/agga/README.md

 [Pariyatti](https://www.pariyatti.org) has a large repository of texts, audio, and video available for free but currently lacks an effective mechanism for knowledge management and discovery.
 The Pariyatti Mobile App will serve to provide a broad spectrum of seekers access to this body of knowledge.

+## Code

+- [kosa](https://github.com/pariyatti/kosa) is the library, editorial, and publishing service.
+- [patta](https://github.com/pariyatti/patta) is the Pariyatti mobile app, written in Flutter.

 ## Process

 Please read [CONTRIBUTING.md](https://github.com/pariyatti/agga/blob/master/CONTRIBUTING.md) before anything else.